Logical Reasoning Examples: Logic Fails of the Week

 Incredible.
 And, of course, the praise started to roll in.
 So much so that I found myself inclined to buy it!
 But then, of course, I remembered the temporal fallacy, and that Luka’s past performance is not a reliable predictor of his future performance, and certainly not of his whole career.
 Sure enough, his performance in the following game appears to have regressed towards the mean.

 If you need more help with Logical Reasonings, you’ve come to the right place!
 All Blueprint students get access to 8500+ real past LSAT questions and 22 proctored exams.
 You’ll get all the LSAT practice you need with all the insight of Blueprint’s powerful analytics to help you identify your strengths and weaknesses.
-Learn more about prepping for the LSAT on your schedule with Online Anytime or to view our latest Live Online class schedule!
+Learn more about prepping for the LSAT on your schedule with Self-Paced or to view our latest Live Course class schedule!

 Search the Blog

 Sign up for a free Blueprint LSAT account and get access to a free trial of the Self-Paced Course and a free practice LSAT with a detailed score report, mind-blowing analytics, and explanatory videos.Learn More